Jacob C. White Jr.: Philadelphia Pythians

 During his tenure as a teacher at the ICY, White closely collaborated with Octavius Catto, an important civil rights activist and long-time friend of White's who shared a similar social group and views on education.
 Both men, former cricket players at the ICY, believed baseball was another outlet for African Americans to promote social reform and prove their right for full citizenship.
-In the spring of 1866, White and Catto established the Philadelphia Pythians, a baseball club composed mainly of men from the Knights of Pythias fraternal organization.
+In the spring of 1866, White and Catto established the Philadelphia Pythians, a baseball club composed mainly of men from the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia fraternal organization.
 Catto, a hard-hitting shortstop and second baseman, was the de facto captain on the field, while White became the team's secretary, responsible for scheduling games, arranging festivities, and recording statistics.
 Soon, Pythian games became a popular fixture of the black community.

 On September 3, 1869, the Pythians played in the first recorded interracial baseball game.
 "Colonel" Thomas Fitzgerald of the Philadelphia City Item, a well-respected figure in baseball and a former owner of the Philadelphia Athletics, first proposed the idea in his newspaper to seek potential contenders.
 Their opponent, The Olympics, was Philadelphia's oldest ball club, having roots in the city dating back to 1832, playing town ball.
 Although the Pythians lost the contest 44–23, The Philadelphia Inquirer reported that the club "acquitted themselves in a very creditable manner, especially their outfielders, who made several very fine fly catches".

 White and Catto petitioned, albeit unsuccessfully, to join white athletic organizations.
 Denied opportunities to integrate, the Pythians nonetheless developed a friendly relationship with the Philadelphia Athletics.
 The Athletics often shared their field with the team and chair member Hicks Hayhurst advocated for the integration of black ball clubs.
 The Pythians enjoyed several successful seasons but Catto's murder in 1871 signaled an end in team activities until their reformation for the 1887 season of the National Colored Base Ball League.